aminumuhammad000/inventa/README.md

 3. **Customer returns 2 units** → Cashier processes return → stock increases.
 4. **Another customer buys on credit** → Cashier records sale under credit → due date in 7 days.
 5. **End of day** → Manager checks report → sees total cash sales, credit sales, and profit.

----

-👉 This flow is complete enough to guide **UI/UX design** and **software architecture**.
-Would you like me to **turn this into a wireframe (screen design sketches)** so you can see how each step looks visually, or keep it at functional flow level?